Stimulus update: How soon after the election could extra unemployment or second checks pass?

 - If Republicans keep control of the Senate: Majority Leader Mitch McConnell holds the power here.
 Both sides would be under extreme public pressure to pass a stimulus bill during the lame duck period, which may or may not happen.
 If McConnell seems to be marshaling his troops soon after the election, then it will happen.
 If not, then negotiations will continue into the new administration.

-- It’s mid-November, and no stimulus bill has appeared: Given that all sides generally agree on another round stimulus checks and extended federal unemployment benefits, it would not be surprising if checks and unemployment (or both), or other aid measures, were tucked into the upcoming funding bill that will prevent government shutdown on December 11.
+- It’s mid-November, and no stimulus bill has appeared: Given that all sides generally agree on another round of stimulus checks and extended federal unemployment benefits, it would not be surprising if checks and unemployment (or both), or other aid measures, were tucked into the upcoming funding bill that will prevent government shutdown on December 11.

 - Trump loses the White House: The wild card here is President Trump, who this week promised “the best stimulus bill you’ve ever seen” post-election.
 Would he keep that promise after losing an election?
 We’ll leave you to speculate on his sign-vs.-veto behavior following a massive narcissistic injury as crucial economic relief for millions of Americans hangs in the balance.